 How to Apply for Federal Financial Aid

 To apply for federal financial aid in the form of grants, federal student loans, or work-study programs, students must complete the application process at https://fafsa.ed.gov/.
 Applications must be submitted by October 1 each year.
 BUF recommends students apply for federal financial aid as early as possible, as more grants may be available for early applicants.
 Students must apply for federal financial aid and resubmit an application each year in order to qualify for federal student aid.

 Deadline to Apply for Federal Financial Aid: October 1

-- After BCF has received the results of the FAFSA, the applicant will be informed of any additional forms needed to complete the process.
+- After BUF has received the results of the FAFSA, the applicant will be informed of any additional forms needed to complete the process.

 - Students must submit all required forms to the Financial Aid Office in order to be considered for any financial aid programs.
 For priority consideration of state grants and institutional scholarships, a student's financial aid file must be complete 45 days prior to the beginning of the semester.